Bolivian cuisine

 Pique macho, one of the main Bolivian dishes.

 Bolivian cuisine is the indigenous cuisine of Bolivia from the Aymara and Inca cuisine traditions, among other Andean and Amazonian groups.
-Later influences stemmed from Spaniards, Germans, Italians, French, and Arabs due to the arrival of conquistadors and immigrants from those countries.
+Later influences stemmed from Spaniards, Germans, Italians, French, and Arabs Asians due to the arrival of conquistadors and immigrants from those countries.
 The traditional staples of Bolivian cuisine are corn, potatoes, quinoa and beans.
 These ingredients have been combined with a number of staples brought by the Spanish, such as rice, wheat, beef, and pork.

 Bolivian cuisine differs by geographical locations.
 In Western Bolivia in the Altiplano, due to the high, cold climate, cuisine tends to use spices, whereas in the lowlands of Bolivia in the more Amazonian regions, dishes consist of products abundant in the region: fruits, vegetables, fish and yuca.

 Influences

 Bolivian cuisine has been influenced by the Inca cuisine, Aymara cuisine, Spanish cuisine, and to a lesser extent the cuisines of other neighboring countries, like Argentina and Paraguay.
 European immigration to Bolivia is not as common when compared with other Latin American countries, and while German, Italian, Basque and other cuisines have influenced the cuisine of Bolivia, Spanish cuisine remains the primary influence.